Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

               .style("stroke-linejoin","round");
       });
 ```
-For a much better explanation of paths and path generators, see [this book section](http://chimera.labs.oreilly.com/books/1230000000345/ch12.html#_projections) and [the Let's Make a Map Tutorial](https://bost.ocks.org/mike/map/).
+For a much better explanation of paths and path generators, see [this book section](http://chimera.labs.oreilly.com/books/1230000000345/ch12.html#_projections) and [the Command Line Cartography Tutorial](https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c).
 This is a great way to launch into [Choropleth Maps](http://chimera.labs.oreilly.com/books/1230000000345/ch12.html#_choropleth).

 **Congratulations!** You built a web map in D3.js!
 Thanks for coming.